junxit/us-congress-bills-119/metadata.md

 - 2025-01-03 — Introduced in House
 - 2025-01-03 — Introduced in House
 - 2025-01-03 — Referred to the House Committee on Natural Resources.
+- 2025-06-25 — Committee Consideration and Mark-up Session Held
+- 2025-06-25 — Ordered to be Reported in the Nature of a Substitute by Unanimous Consent.
+- 2025-07-10 — Placed on the Union Calendar, Calendar No. 152.
+- 2025-07-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-187.
+- 2025-07-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+119-187.